ansible/ansible/docs/docsite/rst/community/index.rst

 Welcome to the Ansible Community Guide!

-The purpose of this guide is to document how you can interact with and contribute to Ansible as a community member.
+The purpose of this guide is to teach you everything you need to know about being a contributing member of the Ansible community.
-[TODO: add something better here]

 To get started, select one of the following topics.